 Lost borders is without borders.
-Although our headquarters have been in the Eastern Sierra of California for almost 30 years, our courses can now be found in many locales, from Death Valley and the Rocky Mountains to the moors and wildlands of other continents.
+Although our headquarters have been in the Eastern Sierra of California for over 30 years, our courses can now be found in many locales, from Death Valley and the Rocky Mountains to the moors and wildlands of other continents.
 Every course is a rite of passage, a border crossing from the past to the future, from the old to the new, from the outward to the inward, from the self to the Self.

 WHO WE ARE

 The legacy of the School of Lost Borders began in the early 1970's.
 During the ensuing decades the shape of the School has periodically morphed to better serve our internal growth, as well as the changing times.
 In July of 2008 the School became a 501(c)(3) non profit.
 Our commitment to finding form to meet change and to allow for creative growth, matches our commitment to support each individual and our species through this same natural process.